Worries over military chopper routes, FAA staffing levels emerge as factors in midair crash inquiry

 Bryan Lehman, who has worked for the FAA for more than 35 years, said during Thursday's hearings that the agency must do better at listening to safety concerns.

-Lehman, who works at a regional radar facility that directs planes into the D.C. area, said he sent a detailed memo in 2023 urging the FAA to reduce flights coming in and out of Reagan airport.
+Lehman, who works at a regional radar facility that directs planes into the D.C. area, said he sent a detailed memo in 2023 urging the FAA to reduce flights at Reagan airport.
 But Lehman said the issue was dropped.

-At several points throughout the hearing, NTSB Chairwoman Jennifer Homendy reminded FAA and Army witnesses that they are covered by whistleblower protections and shouldn’t be disciplined for anything they say.
+NTSB Chairwoman Jennifer Homendy reminded FAA and Army witnesses several times that they are covered by whistleblower protections and shouldn’t be disciplined for anything they say.

-But just before lunch on Thursday, she ordered a change in seating arrangements after a supervisor elbowed an FAA employee in midsentence during testimony, prompting that person to stop speaking.
+But she ordered a change in seating arrangements after a supervisor elbowed an FAA employee in midsentence during testimony, prompting Homendy to say, "I’m not going to put up with that."

-“We want people to be fully transparent and feel safe in providing us answers.
-So we’re going to switch the panelists.
-I’m not going to put up with that,” Homendy said.
+“We want people to be fully transparent and feel safe in providing us answers,” she said.

 ‘Fix it’

-Homendy urged the FAA to “Fix it.
-Do better” at the end of a fiery exchange when she highlighted the warnings the agency ignored years earlier.
-She also suggested the Army adopt a formal policy making it clear that helicopter pilots should never fly under landing planes because pilots told investigators they were doing that routinely.

-“Every sign was there that there was a safety risk and the tower was telling you that,” Homendy said.

-But there were 21 bureaucratic steps the tower had to follow to get a change made and after the accident the FAA transferred managers out of the tower instead of acknowledging that they had been warned.
+There were 21 bureaucratic steps the tower had to follow to get a change made.
+After the accident, the FAA transferred managers out of the tower instead of acknowledging that they had been warned.

 “What you did is you transferred people out instead of taking ownership over the fact that everybody in FAA in the tower was saying there was a problem,” Homendy said.
 “But you guys are pointing out, ‘Welp, our bureaucratic process.
 Somebody should have brought it up at some other symposium.’
 Are you kidding me?
 67 people are dead.
 How do you explain that?”